Problems are rare, but all procedures have some risk. The doctor will go over some problems that could happen, such as:

 - Blood clots

-- Risk of additional surgeries, including hysterectomy , bladder repair, or repeat C-sections with future pregnancies
+- The need for more surgeries.
+Can include a hysterectomy, bladder repair, or repeat C-sections with future pregnancies

 - Prior surgery of the uterus